 - Monkey bars and trapeze bars are great activities for building upper extremity and core strength and overall coordination.
 However, be aware that these activities require a high level of attention and focus.
 Be sure that if it your child’s first time trying these activities, spot them at the hips to help prevent falls and possible sprains and fractures.

-- Swings and suspended bridges that challenge balance are always fun.
-However they may cause your child to become dizzy or disoriented, which may impact their body awareness, coordination and visual focus.
+- Swings and suspended bridges challenge balance and can be fun.
+However, they may cause your child to become dizzy or disoriented, which may impact his or her body awareness, coordination and visual focus.
 Jumping up and down or providing your child with a big hug can help alleviate some of these side effects.

 - Always supervise play.
 Accidents happen in a minute, and sometimes a quick shout of your child’s name can prevent one.